Format Numeric Columns to Fixed-Decimal Character Strings

 data

 A data.frame or data.table.
-The input data containing numeric columns to format.
+The input dataset.

 cols